 With the reading of this paragraph, my world shifts and expands.
 It’s one of the most freeing statements I’ve ever read in my life.

-When I consider the books, articles, blogs and conversations that have touched me deeply over the past year, I come to the troubling conclusion that some of the people I respect and admire most in this world are pro-life, feminists, supporters of the LGBT movement and worse… democrats.
-In fact, some of the most Christlike people I know can’t be squeezed into my definition of the word “Christian” at all.
+When I consider the books, articles, blogs and conversations that have touched me deeply over the past year, I come to the troubling conclusion that some of the people I respect and admire most in this world are pro-life, feminists, and worse… democrats. ;) In fact, some of the most Christlike people I know can’t be squeezed into my definition of the word “Christian” at all.
 And I realize, perhaps for the first time, that my definition of the word “Christian” has been too small.
 The God I serve comes with 365 spoken rules (the Torah) and 365,000 “unspoken” rules (the American Denominational system.)

 The Apostle Paul says: “All things are permissible.”
 Later, he admonishes: “Why, as though you still belonged to the world, do you submit to its rules: ‘Do not handle!
 Do not taste!
 Do not touch!’?”